Start a conversation

 Sacsayhuaman Inca Ruins in Cusco

-Sacsayhuamán is one of the most imposing and mysterious structures in the world.
-It contains 3 layers of zigzag walls made from megalithic stone.
-Just above the remnants of ancient temples and palaces that line the coble streets of Cusco, you will find the enigmatic structure of Sacsayhuaman.
-Historians and archeologists believe that it was constructed around the 15th century during the rain of the most successful Inca Emperor, Pachacutec.
 The Incas had no written language and therefore the true history behind the site remains a mystery.
 The earliest written accounts come from the Spanish conquerors.
 Unfortunately, upon the arrival of the Spanish, many Inca sites suffered deliberate destruction.
 This took away opportunities to truly discover the true history behind the Incas´ engineering skills and methods.

 Today, it is estimated that Sacsayhuaman retains only 40 percent of its original structure.
 Even so, the site still preserves most of its massive boulders that weigh hundreds of tons, the heaviest weighing around 300 tons.
 How did the Incas move the heavy stone?
 How did they cut the stones to such seamless angles?
 When was Sacsayhuaman constructed?
 What was it used for?
 These and many other question have left a shroud of mystery and uncertainty around this magnificent site.
-Archeologists, anthropologists and historians are still working tirelessly to conclusively answer all these questions.
+Archeologists, anthropologists and historians are still working today to answer all these questions.
 However, what´s not in doubt is the beauty and historical significance this site holds.

 Some studies claim that Sacsayhuaman may have been built by pre-Inca culture.